 My other-half would tell you we already have too many pictures up around our house, but can you ever have too much video game artwork?
 I love this Duck-Hunt-inspired altered painting by jamesBit on Etsy because it’s the perfect blend of kitsch and pixels.

-After buying a PlayStation 4 Pro in October and deciding to keep the previous console, Pete and I are planning to set-up a second television in our living room so we can play The Elder Scrolls Online while we have some time off this month.
+After buying a PlayStation 4 Pro in October and deciding to keep the previous console, Pete and I are planning to set-up a second television in our living room so we can play The Elder Scrolls Online while we have some time off.
 Volumes I and II of these books are sure to help us on our adventures.

 If you’re not sure what to get the gamer in your life then how about the best possible thing: more video games.
 You can grab a three-month Humble Monthly subscription to whet their appetites for a longer subscription, giving them access to around nine titles each month.